 A perfectly-rolled joint is splendid, but cannabis edibles can be truly divine.
 Making your own cannabis butter (“cannabutter”) is a perfect way to always be able to whip up a quick batch of edibles, or just dip a spoonful in your tea when it’s time to hit the couch and coast away.
 Many patients also prefer edibles over smoking.

-Cannabutter is perfect when you get a sudden craving for some cannabis cookies — requiring nothing more than just popping open the container and spooning out what you need.
+Cannabutter is easy to make and can be stored in the refrigerator, making infused butter an ideal and convenient ingredient to have on hand requiring nothing more than just popping open the container and spooning out what you need.
 It is also perfect for making what is arguably the most iconic edible of all — the “pot brownie.”

 All it takes is just adding cannabutter or oil to the brownie recipe of your choosing, but you can also make marijuana cupcakes, a birthday cake to remember (or forget, at least in the short term), a magical pan of perfectly seasoned cannabis spaghetti sauce, or even lobster bisque.